account931/sms_Textbelt_Api_React_JS/README_MY_React_Com_Commands.txt

 Folder "BUILD" is for ready created app with all minified concatenated dependencies.
 Created by CLI-> npm run build.

-Known Problem Issue: path to js,css in BUILD should be without "/" in beginning =>
+Known Problem Issue: path to js,css in BUILD should be without "/" in beginning => Fix index.html =>
  1. "static/js/...", not "/static/js/" (in index.html) (4 times)
  2. "favicon"
+ 3. href="manifest.json" , not href="/manifest.json"

- 3.GIF imge was not loading => change to {e.exports=/*a.p+*/"static/media/loading2.f7ccc9e1.gif"} in build/static/js/main.91b5d174.chunk.js
+ 4.GIF imge was not loading => change to {e.exports=/*a.p+*/"static/media/loading2.f7ccc9e1.gif"} in build/static/js/main.91b5d174.chunk.js
      Var2 => /*s.p+*/